agoralabs-sh/kibisis-web-extension/README.md

 </p>

 <p align="center">
-  An Algorand wallet browser extension to sign data, send transactions and rekey with another account.
+  An AVM wallet in your browser that goes beyond just DeFi.
 </p>

 ### Table of contents